protoloft/klipper_z_calibration/README.md

 ## How to configure it

-The configuration looks like this:
+The configuration of this plugin looks like this:

 ```
 [z_calibration]